Tips on how to get your picky metabolic syndrome horse to eat supplements.

 - Hay cubes, broken into pieces (choose a hay cube that is 10% NSC or less)

 You can add celery, strawberries or cherries (remove the pit, as it is toxic) to the mixture to make it more appetizing.
 These fruits and veggies are low in sugar.

-Avoid adding candy, molasses, sweet syrups, bananas, applesauce, apples and carrots because they are all high in sugar.
+Avoid adding candy, molasses and sweet syrups.
+Use bananas, applesauce, apples and carrots in moderation because they are all high in sugar.